 Elizabeth Kosin, LMSW is a licensed masters social worker.
 Elizabeth graduated from the University of Chicago School of Social Service Administration with a Master’s degree in clinical social work.
 Elizabeth swam and played water polo through college which has contributed to her understanding of mind-body wellness.
 She has experience working with children, adolescents, and adults in school, in-home, and in outpatient settings.
 As a therapist, Elizabeth values a strength-based and collaborative approach.
 Outside of work, Elizabeth enjoys staying active on land or in the pool, spending time with family and friends, and watching comedy specials curled up with her cat, Winston.

-Erin Gerard, LCPC graduated from Clemson University with a master’s degree in Clinical Mental Health Counseling and is a licensed clinical professional counselor in Maryland.
+Erin Robbins, LCPC graduated from Clemson University with a master’s degree in Clinical Mental Health Counseling and is a licensed clinical professional counselor in Maryland.
 She has experience working with children, adolescents, young adults, and their families.
 She has worked in outpatient clinic, school, and university settings.
 Erin has training in Trauma-Focused Cognitive Behavioral Therapy and believes in applying a non-judgmental, strengths based approach to counseling.
 In her spare time Erin enjoys spoiling her dog, baking, and reading.

 Barry Shapiro, LMSW earned his master’s degree in social work from the University of Maryland, Baltimore.
 He has experience working with adolescents and adults with chronic mental illnesses in both outpatient and in-home settings.
 Barry is driven by his desire to find presence in life through mindfulness and meditation and has a passion for helping others do the same.
 He enjoys playing guitar and basketball (not at the same time), in addition to spending time with family and friends.